Non-Archimedean Statistical Field Theory: Introduction

 In this article we construct (in a rigorous mathematical way) interacting quantum field theories over a $p$-adic spacetime in an arbitrary dimension.
 We provide a large family of energy functionals $E(\varphi,J)$ admitting natural discretizations in finite-dimensional vector spaces such that the partition function

 can be defined rigorously as the limit of the mentioned discretizations.
 Our main result is the construction of a measure on a function space such that (\ref{Eq_0}) makes mathematical sense, and the calculations \ of the $n$-point correlation functions can be carried out using perturbation expansions via functional derivatives, in a rigorous mathematical way.
 Our results include $\varphi^{4}$-theories.
-In this case, $E(\varphi,J)$ can be interpreted as a Landau-Ginzburg functional of a continuous Ising model \ (i.e. $\varphi \in\mathbb{R}$) with external magnetic field $J$.
-If $J=0$, then $E(\varphi,0)$ is invariant under $\varphi\rightarrow-\varphi$.
-We show that the systems attached to discrete versions of $E(\varphi,0)$ have spontaneous breaking symmetry when the temperature $T$ is less than the critical temperature.
+In this case, we show that the $n$-point correlation functions admit a convergent expansion in the coupling parameter in a certain space of distributions.
+By the Wick theorem all of the distributions appearing in the mentioned series can be expressed as a sum of product of Green functions, which have singularities.
+Consequently a renormalization procedure is required, we expect \ to study the renormalization of the Feynman integrals attached to (\ref{Eq_0}) in a forthcoming publication.

-From now on $p$ denotes a fixed prime number different from $2$.
+From now on $p$ denotes a fixed prime number.
 A $p$-adic number is a series of the form

 where the $x_{j}$s \ are $p$-adic digits, i.e. numbers in the set $\left\{ 0,1,\ldots,p-1\right\} $.
 The set of all possible series of the form (\ref{p-adic-number}) constitutes the field of $p$-adic numbers $\mathbb{Q} _{p}$.
 There are natural field operations, sum and multiplication, on series of the form (\ref{p-adic-number}), see e.g. \cite{Koblitz}.
 There is also a natural norm in $\mathbb{Q}_{p}$ defined as $\left\vert x\right\vert _{p}=p^{k}$, for a nonzero $p$-adic number of the form (\ref{p-adic-number}).
 The field of $p$-adic numbers with the distance induced by $\left\vert \cdot\right\vert _{p}$ is a complete ultrametric space.
 The ultrametric (or non-Archimedean) property refers to the fact that $\left\vert x-y\right\vert _{p}\leq\max\left\{ \left\vert x-z\right\vert _{p},\left\vert z-y\right\vert _{p}\right\} $ for any $x$, $y$, $z\in\mathbb{Q}_{p}$.
 We denote by $\mathbb{Z}_{p}$ the unit ball, which consists of all series with expansions of the form (\ref{p-adic-number}) with $-k\geq0$.
 We extend the $p-$adic norm to $\mathbb{Q}_{p}^{N}$ by taking $||x||_{p}=\max_{1\leq i\leq N}|x_{i}|_{p}$, for $x=(x_{1},\dots,x_{N})\in\mathbb{Q}_{p}^{N}$.